openstack/openstack-manuals/doc/common/cli_manage_images.rst

   The minimum amount of RAM needed to boot the image, in megabytes.

 ``--location IMAGE_URL``
   The URL where the data for this image resides.
-For example, if the image data is stored in swift, you could specify ``swift://account:key@example.com/container/obj``.
+This option is only available in V1 API.
+When using it, you also need to set ``--os-image-api-version``.
+For example, if the image data is stored in swift, you could specify ``--os-image-api-version 1
+  --location swift://account:key@example.com/container/obj``.

 ``--file FILE``
   Local file that contains the disk image to be uploaded during the